Sapna Malik

 Sapna's cases include:

-- investigating a potential group claim against BMW on behalf of car owners over allegations that certain diesel vehicles were fitted with ‘defeat devices’ in order to cheat emissions tests.
+- leading a group claim against BMW on behalf of vehicle owners over allegations that certain diesel vehicles were fitted with ‘defeat devices’ in order to cheat emissions tests.

-- claims on behalf of Malawian women who allege who they have suffered gender-based violence and sexual harassment during the course of their agricultural work.
+- claims on behalf of Malawian and Kenyan women plantation workers against several UK multinational corporations in respect of alleged gender-based violence and sexual harassment during the course of their work.
 One group claim, against Camellia Plc and others resulted in an innovative settlement in February 2021, including compensation for the claimants and the establishment of a range of measures designed to improve the safety and security of the female employees of Camellia Plc’s Malawian subsidiary and to improve conditions for women in the wider community.

 - claims on behalf of rendition victims from Libya (Belhaj and Al Saadi and their families) brought against the UK Security Services (MI5 and MI6).
 One of these claims settled for over £2m in 2012; whilst the other settled in May 2018, after succeeding in the Supreme Court, with an unreserved apology from the British Prime Minister;